(260) 427-6725 (in season)

 PLEASE NOTE: Campers (with the exception of CIT's) are limited to one camp session.
 Registering for more than one camp session will result in cancellations of the additional session (s) and a refund less processing fees.

-The 2019 Franke Park Day Camp Brochure will be available in the spring.
-Check back in February for the complete information.
+The 2020 Franke Park Day Camp Brochure will be available soon.

 Franke Park Day Camp is located in Franke Park at 3411 Sherman Blvd.
 The parking lot is located between Pavilion #2 and the playground.